نوع مقاله : مقاله پژوهشی

 - Hamed Kargar 2

-1 Accounting Department, College of Business and Economics, Persian
+1 Department of Accounting, Faculty of Business and Economics, Persian Gulf University, Bushehr, Iran

 2 Department of Accounting, Payam Noor University, Tehran, Iran